hellenike/textbook/docs/topics/adjectives/index.md

 Adjectives can describe a noun (and thus in ancient Greek agree with that noun in gender, case, and number) from different syntactical positions in a sentence.
 As we saw earlier in the section on the article, the **attributive** position is when the adjective is connected to the noun it describes by the article; the **predicate** position is the term for when the adjective is not joined to the article.

-We use the terms attributive and predicate because they summarize the difference in meaning between the two positions of the adjective.
-When an adjective is in attributive position, and functions as an *attribuite* of the noun; that is, it describes or qualifies the noun within a noun phrase.
-The grammatical term predicate refers to the part of a clause that contains a verb and states something about the subject.
-Compare these exmaples in English:

-> *The tall woman went to the market*.
-The adjective "tall" is in the attributive position, and is part of a noun phrase, "the tall woman."
-The entire noun phrase is the subject of the sentence, but if we dropped the adjective, the sentence would still make sense, we would just have a less precise description of the subject: "The woman went to the market."

-> *The woman is tall*.
-The adjective "tall" is in the predicate position.
-The linking verb *is* joins the subject, "The woman," and the predicate, "tall."
-The predicate is an essential part of the sentence;  dropping the predicate completely alters the meaning of the sentence: "The woman is."

-In both sentences, the adjective "tall" describes the woman, and so in ancient Greek would be the same gender, case, and number as the noun "woman": since "woman" is the subject of each sentence, the adjective will be feminine, nominative, singular, as the noun is.

 **Attributive** position in ancient Greek follows the article that modifies the noun.
 The article can be repeated to create this position: